If you have a baby, you know how soft and smooth their skin can be. You probably also know how prone it can be to irritation.

 3. Use a Dime-Sized Amount

 Squeeze a dime-sized amount of cream directly onto your finger.
-Your middle or pointer finger typically work best.

 4. Apply Cream